South Africa: Nelson Mandela's lawyer George Bizos dies | DW | 10.09.2020

 In his memoirs, Bizos wrote that lofty principles espoused in a constitution were "no guarantee" that they would be enforced or implemented.

-"Much work and courage is needed to ensure they are maintained despite an ever-changing history," Bizos wrote.
+"Much work and courage is needed to ensure they are maintained despite an ever-changing history," he wrote.